citp/privacy-policy-historical/h/ho/hol/hollywood.com.md

 – To communicate with you or respond to a request.

-– To better understand, market to and serve our membership.
+– To better understand, market to and serve our users.

 – To protect the rights of property or safety of Hollywood.com or its members.

 – To run contests or giveaways.
 We may run contests on our sites in which we ask visitors for contact information (such as their name and email address) and demographic information (such as their zip code or foreign postal area).
 The user’s contact information is used to contact the user when necessary, such as if they win a contest or to notify users of upcoming contests.

-**Information You Reveal to the Hollywood.com or Publish or Post is Public**
+**Information You Reveal to Hollywood.com or Publish or Post is Public**

 Any information you contribute as a “comment” to an article or feature on Hollywood.com is public.
-Once you post information as a “comment,” Hollywood.com cannot prevent others from reviewing it.
+Once you post information as a “comment,” Hollywood.com does not prevent others from reviewing it.

 **NOTICE: CALIFORNIA MINORS (CALIFORNIA RESIDENTS UNDER AGE 18)**

-If you are a California resident under age 18 you may request Hollywood.com remove comments previously posted by you from public view on Hollywood.com.
+If you are a California resident under age 18 you may request Hollywood.com to remove comments previously posted by you from public view on Hollywood.com.
 If you’d like to request removal of a comment, please email [membership@hollywood.com](mailto:membership@hollywood.com) with the following information: the URL where the content exists and the exact content you would like to remove.
 Please include “request for removal” in the subject of the email.

 **Where Information is Processed**